John Glenn: World War II

 When the United States entered World War II, Glenn quit college to enlist in the U.S. Army Air Corps.
-He was not called to duty by the Army, and enlisted as a U.S. Navy aviation cadet in March 1942.
+He was not called to duty by the army and enlisted as a U.S. Navy aviation cadet in March 1942.
 Glenn attended the University of Iowa in Iowa City for pre-flight training and made his first solo flight in a military aircraft at Naval Air Station Olathe in Kansas, where he went for primary training.
 During advanced training at Naval Air Station Corpus Christi in Texas, he accepted an offer to transfer to the U.S. Marine Corps.
 Having completed his flight training in March 1943, Glenn was commissioned as a second lieutenant.
-Glenn married Annie in a Presbyterian ceremony at College Drive Church in New Concord, Ohio, on April 6, 1943.
+Glenn married Annie in a Presbyterian ceremony at College Drive Church in New Concord on April 6, 1943.
 After advanced training at Camp Kearny, California, he was assigned to Marine Squadron VMJ-353, which flew R4D transport planes from there.

 The fighter squadron VMO-155 was also at Camp Kearny flying the Grumman F4F Wildcat.
 Glenn approached the squadron's commander, Major J. P. Haines, who suggested that he could put in for a transfer.
 This was approved, and Glenn was posted to VMO-155 on July 2, 1943, two days before the squadron moved to Marine Corps Air Station El Centro in California.
 The Wildcat was obsolete by this time, and VMO-155 re-equipped with the F4U Corsair in September 1943.
 He was promoted to first lieutenant in October 1943, and shipped out to Hawaii in January 1944.
 VMO-155 became part of the garrison on Midway Atoll on February 21, then moved to the Marshall Islands in June 1944 and flew 57 combat missions in the area.
 He received two Distinguished Flying Crosses and ten Air Medals.